Freedom of panorama: Spain

 The copyright law of Spain provides a freedom of panorama provision at Article 35(2), which states that "works permanently located in parks, streets, squares or other public thoroughfares may be freely reproduced, distributed and communicated by means of paintings, drawings, photographs and audiovisual procedures."

-Commercial uses of several Spanish buildings may be restricted by virtue of trademark law.
-Santiago Calatrava's Auditorio de Tenerife can be freely photographed by tourists, but as a trademarked work since 2003, it cannot be freely used by commercial photographers and cinematographers unless the said users pay relevant fees to the owner of the building.
-It is also required to make a deposit to ensure the photographs are used appropriately.

 Sweden

 On April 4, 2016, the Swedish Supreme Court ruled that Wikimedia Sweden infringed on the copyright of artists of public artwork by creating a website and database of public artworks in Sweden, containing images of public artwork uploaded by the public.
 Swedish copyright law contains an exception to the copyright holder's exclusive right to make their works available to the public that allows depictions of public artwork.
 The Swedish Supreme Court decided to take a restrictive view of this copyright exception.
 The Court determined that the database was not of insignificant commercial value, for both the database operator or those accessing the database, and that "this value should be reserved for the authors of the works of art.
 Whether the operator of the database actually has a commercial purpose is then irrelevant."
 The case was returned to a lower court to determine damages that Wikimedia Sweden owes to the collective rights management agency Bildkonst Upphovsrätt i Sverige (BUS), which initiated the lawsuit on behalf of artists they represent.

-In 2017, Wikimedia Sweden was ordered to pay damages equivalent to around $89,000 USD to BUS.
+In 2017, Wikimedia Sweden was ordered to pay damages equivalent to around US$89,000 to BUS.